 - Author, Chapter: “Italy”, The International Comparative Legal Guide to Merger Control 2014 (November 2013)

-- Co-author (with Domenico Fanuele), “Caught in the net.
+- Co-author, “Caught in the net.
 Why Italy must consider the scope of its new rule on interlocking directorships”, International Financial Law Review, May 2012

 - Author, Chapter: “Italy”, The Public Competition Enforcement Review (2nd ed.)
 (2010)